hariclerry/hariclerry/README.md

 - 😄 Find out more about me: ..
 [My Portfolio Website](https://harriet-ayugi.onrender.com/)

-- ⚡ Fun fact: Changing the world one line of code at a time
+- ⚡ Philosophy: "My code is a tool — my craft is in solving problems."

 - 📫 How to reach me: ...
 [LinkedIn](https://www.linkedin.com/in/ayugi-harriet-05744b99/)